httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Unlike the Priority header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.
 Clients that do not want to expose an end-to-end signal MAY omit the header field but send the PRIORITY_UPDATE frame at an early moment assuming that it will reach the server as early as the request message it applies to.
-An endpoint that receives both signals can process them in any way it chooses but MUST NOT treat this as error.
+The signal carries by a PRIORITY_UPDATE frame overrides that carried by the header, even when the frame was received before the request headers.

 # Reprioritization